wildfly/quickstart/ejb-security-plus/README.md

 2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing JBOSS_HOME with the path to your server:

         WILDFLY_HOME/bin/jboss-cli.sh --connect --file=remove-security-domain.cli

 This script removes the `quickstart-domain` security domain from the `security` subsystem in the server configuration.

-Run the Quickstart in JBoss Developer Studio or Eclipse
+Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse
 -------------------------------------

-You can also start the server and deploy the quickstarts from Eclipse using JBoss tools.
-For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](../README.md#useeclipse)
+You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
+For general information about how to import a quickstart, add a ${product.name} server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](${use.eclipse.url}).

+* Be sure to [Add the Application Users](#add-the-application-users) as described above.
+* To deploy the server project, right-click on the `jboss-ejb-security` project and choose `Run As` --> `Run on Server`.
+* You are presented with a browser login challenge.
+Enter the credentials as described above to access and test the running application.

 Debug the Application
 ------------------------------------

-If you want to debug the source code or look at the Javadocs of any library in the project, run either of the following commands to pull them into your local repository.
-The IDE should then detect them.
+If you want to debug the source code of any library in the project, run the following command to pull the source into your local repository.
+The IDE should then detect it.

     mvn dependency:sources
-	mvn dependency:resolve -Dclassifier=javadoc